turbinenreiter/MicroPythonSmallSats/text/Background.md

 The Python Programming Language and the MicroPython Implementation
 ------------------------------------------------------------------

 Python is an interpreted, object-oriented, high-level programming language with dynamic semantics created by Guido van Rossum.
-It features high-level data structures and dynamic typing, which makes it attractive for rapid development and as scripting or glue language to connect existing software components.
+It features high-level data structures and dynamic typing, which makes it attractive for rapid development, and as scripting or glue language to connect existing software components.
 Python’s syntax is designed to aid readability, making it easy to learn and reducing the cost of software maintenance.
 It supports modules and packages, which encourages program modularity and code reuse [@py].
 The Python interpreter and the extensive standard library are released under the Python Software Foundation License, a BSD-style permissive free software license compatible with the GNU General Public License [@pylic].

 The reference implementation of this language is called CPython.
 It is an interpreter and itself written in C. Other implementations with different goals exist, for example Jython, written in Java to target the Java virtual machine, or PyPy, written in a subset of Python and aimed at improving performance.
 MicroPython is an implementation of Python for microcontrollers and constrained systems, created by Damien George.
 It aims to be lean and efficient and includes only a small subset of the standard library [@upy].
 The source code is published under the permissive MIT license.